clearlinux/clear-linux-documentation/source/clear-linux/tutorials/autofdo.rst

    1500 ms

 We see the execution reduced by 59.6 percent.
-An impressive performance increase for a single optimization flag.
-Now, let us take into consideration that this optimization is based on only the static analysis of the code.
-The execution time provides no input that can tell us how the code is behaving for the user: which parts are never executed or which ones are more worthwhile to optimize.
-What if we could have that feedback?
-Well we can; the :abbr:`FDO (Feedback-Directed Optimization)` technology makes this magic happen.
+An impressive performance increase for a single optimization flag based on only the static analysis of the code.
+However, the execution time provides no input that can tell us how the code is behaving for the user.

+The FDO technology allows us to gain feedback on which parts of the code are never executed or which parts are more worthwhile to optimize.

+.. _FDO:

 Feedback-Directed Optimization
 ==============================

-Traditional :abbr:`FDO (Feedback-Directed Optimization)` in GCC uses static instrumentation to collect edge and value profiles.
+Traditional FDO in GCC uses static instrumentation to collect edge and value profiles.
 GCC uses execution profiles consisting of basic block and edge frequency counts to guide the optimizations for things like instruction scheduling, basic block reordering, function splitting, and register allocation.
-According to Ramasamy, Yuan, Chen & Hundt, 2008, the current method of FDO in GCC involves the following
+According to Ramasamy, Yuan, Chen & Hundt, 2008, the current method of FDO in GCC involves the following steps:
-steps:

 #.
 Build an instrumented version of the program for edge and value profiling,
    the instrumentation build.